wailsapp/wails/mkdocs-website/docs/getting-started/installation.md

 === "Linux"

     Linux requires the standard `gcc` build tools plus `libgtk3` and `libwebkit`.
 Rather than list a ton of commands for different distros, Wails can try to determine what the installation commands are for your specific distribution.
 Run <code>wails doctor</code> after installation to be shown how to install the dependencies.
-If your distro/package manager is not supported, please consult [this guide](/guides/linux-distro-support).
+If your distro/package manager is not supported, please let us know on discord.

 ## System Check